Ynn/selfstar/exercises/follow-me.md

 {/code}

-<u>Question 3 - providing an administration interface for your manager</u>: Your manager has to provide an administration interface to allow the administrator to express his goals.
-Once again, you will provide a service in that purpose.
+<u>Question 3 - providing an administration interface for your manager</u>: Your manager has to provide an administration interface to allow the administrator to express his or her goals.
+Once again, you will provide a service for that purpose.

 ![The FollowMeAdministration service](/img/exercises/follow.me/FollowMeAdministration.png)